-Miri Mor is an Israeli-born artist (1971) working predominantly in photography and video, based in Romania.
-Mor is self-taught and began practicing her art after moving to Romania in 2010, triggered by the country’s recent history and struggles in the post-communist era.
-Focusing her lens on post-industrial landscapes, the daily life of workers and in the countryside and deceptively idyllic scenes of folklore, Mor endeavors to examine identity, modes of representation and collective memory in times of sweeping social and political change.
+Miri Mor is an Israeli artist working in photography, video and installation.
+Originally self-taught, Mor began practicing photography after moving to Romania in 2010, triggered by the country’s recent history and struggles in the post-communist era.
+During her decade-long stay there, she focused her lens on post-industrial landscapes, the fate of disenfranchised workers in a new economy, life in the countryside, deceptively-idyllic scenes of folklore and the industrial processing of livestock.
+Mor endeavors to examine identity, modes of representation and collective memory in times of sweeping social and political change.
+Recently returned to her native Israel, Mor enrolled in the M.F.A program at the Haifa University.

-While the visual markers of a world gone by are often present or hinted to, Mor tries to undercut the obvious level of nostalgia and dive deeper into wider issues related to human experience under harsh material conditions, the overwhelming apparatus of the state and social unrest.
+In the photographic projects she realized in Romania, visual markers of a world gone by are present or hinted to, yet her gaze undercuts nostalgia to delve deeper, into wider issues related to human experience under harsh material conditions, the overwhelming apparatus of the state and social unrest.

 Alongside her continued engagement with aspects of daily life and identity in post-communist Romania, Mor has been developing works around the theme of animals and the complicated relations with we entertain with them, especially in the post-industrial context.
 Fresh carcasses were combined in an early series shot in the countryside, where they bring irony to otherwise picture-perfect pastoral tableaux; and in a more recent series, shot in the studio, animal hides are placed in arrangements that evoke the sleek minimalism of abstract art while bringing out the roughness and cruelty of violence on a mass scale.